mikeri/milageread/README.md

 # milageread
-Read milage from Volvos with Motronic 4.3 via ELM327 connected to the OBD II port.
+Read milage from Volvo 850 via ELM327 connected to the OBD II port.

 Usage is simple, just specify what port the ELM327 is connected to.
 In Linux an example would be:
 ```